In general, sources of residual heat are usually classified into four categories:

-The decay heat produced after a reactor shutdown from full power is initially equivalent to about 6 to 7% of the rated thermal power.
+The decay heat produced after a reactor shutdown from full power is initially equivalent to 6 to 7% of the rated thermal power.
 Since radioactive decay is a random process at the level of single atoms, it is governed by the radioactive decay law.
-Note that, irradiated nuclear fuel contains a large number of different isotopes that contribute to decay heat, which are all subject to the radioactive decay law.
+Note that irradiated nuclear fuel contains many different isotopes that contribute to decay heat, all subject to the radioactive decay law.
 Therefore a model describing decay heat must consider decay heat to be a sum of exponential functions with different decay constants and initial contribution to the heat rate.
-Fission fragments with a short half-life are much more radioactive (at the time of production) and contribute significantly to decay heat, but will obviously lose its share rapidly.
-On the other hand, fission fragments and transuranic elements with a long half-life are less radioactive (at the time of production) and produces less decay heat, but will obviously lose its share more slowly.
+Fission fragments with a short half-life are much more radioactive (at the time of production) and contribute significantly to decay heat but will lose their share rapidly.
+On the other hand, fission fragments and transuranic elements with a long half-life are less radioactive (at the time of production) and produce less decay heat but will lose their share more slowly.
 This decay heat generation rate diminishes to about 1% approximately one hour after shutdown.
-As was written, the decay comes from the beta and gamma decay of fission products and transuranic elements (+ alpha decay).
+The decay comes from the beta and gamma decay of fission products and transuranic elements (+ alpha decay).

-- Energy of delayed β– decay.
-About 6 MeV of fission energy is in the form of kinetic energy of electrons (beta particles).
-The fission fragments are neutron-rich nuclei and therefore they usually undergo beta decay in order to stabilize itself.
+- The energy of delayed β– decay.
+About 6 MeV of fission energy is in the form of the kinetic energy of electrons (beta particles).
+The fission fragments are neutron-rich nuclei, and therefore they usually undergo beta decay to stabilize themselves.
 Beta particles deposit their energy essentially in the fuel element, within about 1 mm of the fission fragment.

-- Energy of delayed gamma decay.
-Gamma rays usually accompany the beta decay.
-The gamma rays are well attenuated by high-density and high Z materials.
-In a reactor core the largest share of the energy will be deposited in the fuel containing uranium dioxide, but a significant share of the energy will be deposited also in the fuel cladding and in the coolant (moderator).
-The range of gamma rays in a reactor vary according to the initial energy of the gamma ray.
-It can be stated the most of gammas in a reactor have range from 10cm – 1m.
+- The energy of delayed gamma decay.
+Gamma rays usually accompany beta decay, and the gamma rays are well attenuated by high-density and high Z materials.
+In a reactor core, the largest share of the energy will be deposited in the fuel containing uranium dioxide.
+Still, a significant share of the energy will also be deposited in the fuel cladding and the coolant (moderator).
+The range of gamma rays in a reactor varies according to the initial energy of the gamma-ray.
+It can be stated that most of the gammas in a reactor have a range from 10cm – 1m.

 - Decay of fission products.
-Decay of fission products is dominating source directly after shutdown and in periods up to years.
+Decay of fission products dominates source directly after shutdown and in periods up to years.

 - Decay of actinides produced by radiative capture (especially 239Pu).
-Decay of 239Pu and 240Pu is dominating source from long-term point of view (e.g., units or up to tens of years after shutdown – depending on the fuel burnup).
-239Pu itself decays via alpha decay into 235U with half-life of 24 100 years.
-It significantly depends on the fuel burnup and it determines conditions for spent fuel handling.
+Decay of 239Pu and 240Pu is the dominating source from the long-term point of view (e.g., units or up to tens of years after shutdown – depending on the fuel burnup).
+239Pu itself decays via alpha decay into 235U with a half-life of 24 100 years.
+It significantly depends on the fuel burnup, and it determines conditions for spent fuel handling.
 (See also: Fuel Depletion)